Skip to Main Content

 Experience

-• Prevailed on behalf of a consumer products company in a high-profile three-week patent and trademark infringement jury trial in the District of Arizona; won an eight-figure patent and trademark infringement verdict, including a jury finding of willful infringement and alter ego liability.
+• Represented a consumer products company in a high-profile three-week patent and trademark infringement jury trial in the District of Arizona.
+Prevailed at trial with an eight-figure patent and trademark infringement verdict, including a jury finding of willful infringement and alter ego liability.

-• Successfully defended an auto parts e-commerce company as lead counsel in a copyright infringement action in the Central District of California; prompted voluntary dismissal of the complaint after moving to dismiss and defeated an application to enjoin the company's sales and operations.
+• Represented and successfully defended an auto e-commerce company as lead counsel in a copyright infringement action in the Central District of California.
+Prompted voluntary dismissal of the complaint after moving to dismiss and defeated an application to enjoin the company's sales and operations.

 • In a previous patent prosecution role, drafted and prosecuted patents for a Fortune 100 aerospace and defense manufacturer, performed due diligence investigations for a Fortune 500 international mining company, and drafted patents for a major university's technology-transfer and commercialization group.